CharlieGaynor/Trumps/README.md

 # Trumps

-!!
-Please see the Project report for full details of everything this project contains !!
+# Please see the project report for all the useful information
+# Also note the code is... not the best in hindsight.
+I've improved massively since this repo was made, but will leave it up anyway

 A reinforcement learning project titled: